-There are four-two distinct programs within the Lexington Jobs Funds, both of which are intended to attract and support innovative and/or local businesses.
+There are four distinct programs within the Lexington Jobs Funds.
 Two of the programs are related to attracting and supporting innovative businesses and two are related to expanding local businesses.
-These businesses.
 These programs are intended to be flexible with those parameters which are in addition to those required Ordinance No. 153-2013 (and which are listed in the below tables), operating as general guidance in making recommendations for funding.
-For example, if a sufficient business case is made in support of providing incentive funds in excess of the respective amounts listed in the below tables, the Economic Development Investment Board may propose that the LFUCG enter into an agreement to provide the a higher amount.
+For example, if a sufficient business case is made in support of providing incentive funds in excess of the respective amounts listed in the below tables, the Economic Development Investment Board may propose that the LFUCG enter into an agreement to provide the higher amount.
 However, only the Urban County Council has the authority to authorize the issuance of incentive funds to a business under any of the programs.